 Mixing Board and Compressor

 This article has gone through several versions because audio recording gear changes over time.
-While the original version of this article recommended using the Behringer UB802 mixer and a now-discontinued compressor (which I still use regularly), I’m now recommending the Yamaha MG102C Stereo Mixer.
-The Yamaha mixer includes a compressor, which keeps the amount of gear you need to a minimum.
+While the original version of this article recommended using the Behringer UB802 mixer and a now-discontinued compressor (which I still use regularly), I’m now recommending the Pyle Professional Audio Mixer.
+The Pyle mixer includes a compressor and other digital effects, which keeps the amount of gear you need to a minimum.

 A mixing board might seem like overkill at first, because all you’re doing is connecting one microphone, but with some experience, you’ll quickly discover uses for the extra channels on the mixer.
-The Yamaha MG102C makes a great choice for filling the mixer/phantom power dual-role.
-Yamaha also sells several other mixing boards with more inputs, but even the MG102C has enough input options to allow you to expand your setup to accommodate things like a second microphone, outboard gear like a turntable or CD player, or patching in telephone recordings before passing the signal to your PC recording software.
-Based on my research in updating this article, you can currently find the Yamaha MG102C Stereo Mixer (10 Inputs) for about $105.
+The Pyle Professional Audio Mixer makes a great choice for filling the mixer/phantom power dual-role.
+Pyle also sells several other mixing boards with more inputs, but the one recommended here has enough input options to allow you to expand your setup to accommodate things like a second microphone, outboard gear like a turntable or CD player, or patching in telephone recordings before passing the signal to your PC recording software.
+Based on my research in updating this article, you can currently find the Pyle Professional Audio Mixer for about $99.

 A decent compressor is something you don’t want to be without.
 Compressors are used to keep the change in volume between quite tones and loud tones less dramatic and effectively prevent you from recording sounds at a level capable of distorting the waveform.
 The compressor sits between your microphone and line-in on the PC.
 In the configuration we’re talking about here, you connect the microphone to the mixing board, which acts as both the power source for your microphone and includes a compressor.
 Standalone compressors come with a wide range of features at prices ranging from $50-1000.
-The Yamaha MG102C is fairly rudimentary for compression, but as an entry level solution on a budget, it does the job nicely.
-The Yamaha MG82CX Stereo Mixer also includes a built-in compressor for about $45 more.
+The Pyle mixing board includes fairly rudimentary compression, but as an entry level solution on a budget, it does the job nicely.

 To make all the necessary connections, you’ll need a few accessories.
-At the very least you need a desktop microphone stand, an XLR microphone cable, two patch cables with male ends and a 1/4-in to 1/8-inch adapter.
+At the very least you need a desktop microphone stand, an XLR microphone cable, a patch cable with male ends and a USB cable to connect to your computer.
 The stand is for the mic.
 The XLR cable connects the mic to the mixing board.
 One patch cable connects the mixer to the compressor; the second one connects the compressor to the adapter, which in turn connects to the line-in on your sound card.

-A microphone stand shouldn’t run you more than $13.
-The combined cost of the 3 cables and adapter will be roughly $30, if you buy 5-foot lengths, based on my own shopping experiences.
+A microphone stand shouldn’t run you more than $15.
+The combined cost of the cables will be roughly $30, if you buy 5-foot lengths, based on my own shopping experiences.